 Admission Without Examination - Minimum Threshold Requirements

-I graduated from an ABA approved law school.
+- You must have received your J.D.
+Degree from an ABA approved law school.

 - You cannot have failed any bar exams in the last five (5) years.

 - You can only have failed two (2) bar exams ever.